 Unfortunately, advice pertaining to the unique challenges presented by cloud computing contracts did not go beyond “check the clauses”.
 I intend to address this issue in far more detail in my talk at the IT Directors’ Forum next week.

-Are Public Sector Organisations Actually Using Cloud Computing?
+Are Public Sector Organisations Actually Using the Cloud?

 What I found quite curious about the conference was that none of the speakers actually had practical examples of the adoption of what I would consider “true” cloud computing.